Attackers posing as journalists shoot dead ex-Muslim politicians in India

 Ramit Sharma, a top police official in Prayagraj told reporters three attackers posed as journalists and were arrested.
 He said an investigation is under way.

-After the on-camera killings, several opposition party leaders have criticised the far-right Bharatiya Janata Party government in the state that is headed by a firebrand Hindu monk Yogi Adityanath.
+After the on-camera killings, several opposition party leaders have criticised the far-right Bharatiya Janata Party government in the state headed by a firebrand Hindu monk Yogi Adityanath.

 "Atiq and his brother were killed while in police custody and were handcuffed.
 Slogans of JSR [Jai Shri Ram] were also raised," Muslim leader and member of parliament Asaduddin Owaisi wrote on Twitter.